sleepyfox/world-of-workcraft/continuous-retrospectives.md

 # Continuous retrospectives

+TL,DR; Shortening the feedback cycle in software production is a good thing.

 ## Failure in software teams

 Remember an IT project that you've participated in in your past career.
 How long did the project run before it was declared a failure?
 In my experience this is typically months, if not years.
 Sometimes the project delivers, and if it is on-time and on-budget, it is declared a success.
 If not, it is a failure.
 For some projects they run on for months or years after delivery before it is even known whether they have actually succeeded or not.